-The BEA provides current Gross Domestic Income (GDI) totals and one-year-lagged components of GDI (Employee Compensation, Gross Operating Surplus, and Taxes on Production and Imports Net of Subsidies) for all Territories except Puerto Rico.
+The Bureau of Economic Analysis (BEA) provides current Gross Domestic Product (GDP) and Gross Domestic Income (GDI) totals and one-year-lagged components of GDI (Employee Compensation, Gross Operating Surplus, and Taxes on Production and Imports Net of Subsidies) for all Territories.
 The BEA also provides current data on government spending, household spending, private fixed investment, net changes in inventory, and foreign imports and exports for each of the 5 Territories.

-Ratios from the latest Territory Economic Census, from the U.S. data, and from PR's and VI's CEW data are used in various stages to fill in data gaps and project lagged data.
+Ratios from the latest Territory Economic Census and from the U.S. data are used in various stages to fill in data gaps and project lagged data.

-Please note that, due to data limitations, there is only one household income group in the Territory data. and the tax impact report does will not display separate results for State Government vs. Local Government, nor the sub-components of Local Government.
-To learn more about the U.S. Territory data and pricing, please contact firstname.lastname@example.org.
+Please note that, due to data limitations, there is only one household income group in the USVI data.
+Also due to data limitations, for both Puerto Rico and USVI, the tax impact report will not display separate results for State Government vs. Local Government, nor the sub-components of Local Government.

 We first calculate U.S. foreign export rates by commodity as a percentage of total U.S. supply of that commodity (including industrial and institutional supply).
 We then apply those foreign export rates to the Territory’s total supply of each commodity for a first estimate of foreign exports by commodity.